 The Adult Life Training, Inc. school is a recognized Public Charity exempt from Federal Income Tax under Internal Revenue Code section 501(c)(3).
-Contributions to Adult Life training, Inc. are deductible under section 170 of the IRC.
+Contributions to Adult Life Training, Inc. are deductible under section 170 of the IRC.
 We are not funded by the Church or Government.

-If you wish to support this effort, you may mail your monetary donation, large or small, to Adult Life Training, Inc., 2702 Spring Street, Fort Wayne, IN 46808.
+If you wish to support this effort, you may use the PayPal button on our web site at http://alt-fw.org or mail your monetary donation, large or small, to Adult Life Training, Inc., 3301 East Coliseum Blvd, Room 136, Fort Wayne, IN 46805.
+Our telephone is 260.432.0014 x120 in the United States.